 - Do I feel a positive, productive connection with this coach?

 While other factors also exist to select the best coach for you, these five are critical.
 Most coaches offer free consultations prior to kicking off paid sessions to ensure the fit is solid.
 This consultation is the perfect time for you to probe a bit on these topics to ensure you’re making the right choice for your career, your life, and your goals.
-You should also ask to see their testimonials (mine are here), or you can even request to speak with one of their former clients, which some prospective clients have requested from me.

 If you’re still learning about coaching more broadly and haven’t yet gotten to the coach selection part of your process, I’d encourage you to peruse: